lirezap/PQ/README.md

 ---

-#### Build Project
+#### Build Library

-First of all you need to clone the project using:
+First of all you need to clone the library using:

 ```markdown
 git clone git@github.com:lirezap/PQ.git